OpenEnergyPlatform/open-MaStR/docs/dataset.md

 ## Background

-The Marktstammdatenregister (MaStR) is operated by the German Federal Network Agency (de: Bundesnetzagentur, short: BNetzA) since January 31, 2019 as a central online database for data related to the German energy system.
-Owners of electricity or gas generating plants are obliged to report master data on themselves and their plants.
-Additionally, plants consuming large amounts of electricity have to be registered if they are connected to at least a high-voltage electricity grid.
+The Marktstammdatenregister (MaStR) has been operated by the German Federal Network Agency (Bundesnetzagentur, abbreviated as BNetzA) since January 31, 2019, as a central online database for data related to the German energy system.
+Owners of electricity or gas generating plants are obligated to report master data about themselves and their plants.
+Additionally, industrial facilities consuming large amounts of electricity must register if they are connected to at least a high-voltage electricity grid.

-Most information on units is openly accessible.
-The data is published under an open data license, the Data licence Germany – attribution – version 2.0 (DL-DE-BY-2.0) and can be downloaded, used and republished with no restriction if proper attribution to the Bundesnetzagentur is given.
+Most unit information is openly accessible and is published under an open data license, the Data licence Germany – attribution – version 2.0 (DL-DE-BY-2.0).
+This data can be downloaded, used, and republished with no restrictions, provided that proper attribution to the Bundesnetzagentur is given.

-For units with a net capacity of up to 30 kW, some location information is restricted from publication.
-This applies to street name, house number, parcel designation and exact coordinates of units.
-The most granular location information accessible for all units is the postal code or the municipality.
+For units with a net capacity of less than 30 kW, some location information is restricted from publication.
+This includes street names, house numbers, parcel designations, and exact coordinates of units.
+The most detailed location information accessible for all units is the postal code or the municipality.

-Within our paper [Analyzing Data Reliability in Germany's Energy System: A Validation of Unit Locations of the Marktstammdatenregister](https://arxiv.org/abs/2304.10581) we give further insights into the content and quality of the dataset.
+In our paper titled [Analyzing Data Reliability in Germany's Energy System: A Validation of Unit Locations of the Marktstammdatenregister](https://arxiv.org/abs/2304.10581), we provide further insights into the content and quality of the dataset.

 ## Content